jordansissel/sysadvent/2011/22/article.md

 SSL termination.
 Ideally you would like the load balancer to act as an SSL end-point, in order to offload the SSL computations from your Web servers, and also for easier management of the SSL certificates.
-HAProxy does not support SSL termination, but Pound does (note that you can still pass SSL traffic through HAProxy by using its TCP mode, you just cannot terminate SSL traffic there.)
+HAProxy does not support SSL termination, but Pound does (note: that you can still pass SSL traffic through HAProxy by using its TCP mode, you just cannot terminate SSL traffic there.)